Updated: April 22, 2021

-GDPR is the new General Data Protection Regulation of the European Union (EU).
+GDPR is the General Data Protection Regulation of the European Union (EU).

-The GDPR compliance statement provides new regulations for the protection of the personal data of residents within the European Economic Area (EEA).
-It will take effect on May 25, 2018.
+The GDPR compliance statement for CRM systems provides new regulations for the protection of the personal data of residents within the European Economic Area (EEA).
+It took effect on May 25, 2018.